amirzazadeh/HPV-IMPACT/README.md

 ## Contact

-For questions about the study, methodology, or materials, please contact any of the HPV-IMPACT Study team, or ali.mirzazadeh@ucsf.edu.
+For questions about the study, methodology, or materials, please contact ali.mirzazadeh@ucsf.edu.

 ---